-The Housing Strategy Team works in partnership with registered social landlords and the Homes and Communities Agency to enable the development of affordable housing in the Borough.
+The Housing Strategy Team works in partnership with Registered Providers (Housing Associations) and the Homes and Communities Agency to enable the development of affordable housing in the Borough.

 At High Peak, we try to provide more affordable housing in two ways – through our Planning Policy and through the provision of Government grants.

-The majority of social rented properties in the borough are managed by High Peak Community Housing on behalf of the Council and are allocated through Home Options Choice Based Lettings System.
+The majority of social rented properties in the borough are managed by the Council and are allocated through Home Options Choice Based Lettings System.

-A number of Housing Associations still operate their own housing register and you can apply directly to them, although most social housing in High Peak is let through the Home Options Choice Based Lettings Scheme.
+A number of Registered Providers still operate their own housing register and you can apply directly to them, although most social housing in High Peak is let through the Home Options Choice Based Lettings Scheme.

 There are different Low Cost Home Ownership schemes available to help people access home ownership even though they cannot afford to purchase a property outright on the open market

 The Government has announced a variety of initiatives known as Help to Buy to assist first time buyers and those on lower incomes the ability to buy their own home.